…and it certainly took me on a roller coaster ride, especially regarding its main subject.

 Later, the effects of this abuse are shown when Mary Cratchit, desperate for money to save Tiny Tim’s life, asks Scrooge for help.
 Scrooge says he will, but only if she will come to his house to prostitute herself.
 When she is halfway undressed, however, Scrooge tells her to put her clothes back on, as he wasn’t interested in sex, just in trying to prove how easily people will abandon their morals for money.
 The Ghost of Christmas Past storms away afterward, convinced that Scrooge is beyond all hope of redemption.

 Many critics trashed the series for this, as it seemed less like Knight was using this to open up a dialogue about these issues and more like he just added them for shock value.
 It doesn’t help that after Scrooge dismisses Mary, she lays a curse on him that is strongly implied to have set Marley and the Spirits on him.
 The ending even implies that Mary will continue to enlist the Spirits’ help to punish men who abuse women.
-Many reviewers have pointed out how having the only central non-white character be into witchcraft is… rather tone-deaf at best, but that’s probably a conversation for someone more qualified than me to have.
+Many reviewers have pointed out how having the only major non-white character be into witchcraft is… rather tone-deaf at best, but that’s probably a conversation for someone more qualified than me to have.

 The unrelenting grimness of the proceedings is not helped by how sluggish the pacing is.
 The series runs for three episodes that bring it up to a total runtime of just seven minutes shy of three hours.
 And believe me, you will feel every single minute of it, especially if you watch it all in one sitting as I did with the version shown on Hulu (plus commercials!
 Joy to the fucking world!).